godotengine/godot-docs/classes/class_control.rst

 | *Getter* | get_anchor() |
 +----------+--------------+

 Anchors the bottom edge of the node to the origin, the center, or the end of its parent control.
 It changes how the bottom margin updates when the node moves or changes size.
 You can use one of the ``ANCHOR_*`` constants for convenience.
-Default value: ``ANCHOR_BEGIN``.
+Default value: :ref:`ANCHOR_BEGIN<class_Control_constant_ANCHOR_BEGIN>`.

 .. _class_Control_property_anchor_left: